The Diary Of A Senior Legislative Assistant On Capitol Hill

-Despite the US House of Representatives becoming increasingly diverse, only 13.7% of senior House staffers are people of colour, compared with 38% of the country as a whole.
-Organisations like Staff Up Congress, an initiative from the NALEO Educational Fund and the Joint Center, are seeking to close the gap.
+Despite the U.S. House of Representatives becoming increasingly diverse, only 13.7% of senior House staffers are people of color, compared with 38% of the country as a whole.
+Organizations like Staff Up Congress, an initiative from the NALEO Educational Fund and the Joint Center, are seeking to close the gap.
 In this series, we profile young women participating in Staff Up.

 Name: Imani Augustus